ruanti2018-1/zy1-monogame/report.md

 ![external links](https://github.com/ruanti2018-1/zy1-monogame/blob/master/external%20links.png)
 Figure 2: Shows external links to several useful reference sites related to Monogame.

-#### System Requirements

-This section will give you an overview of minimal system requirements for developing and running MonoGame Applications.

-##### Development

-- Windows -
-- Linux - 1 GB Ram
-- Mac -

-##### Running MonoGame Application on specific Platform

-- WindowsDX - DirectX 9.0c capable gpu
-- WindowsGL -
-- Linux - 512 MB Ram
-- Mac -
-- Android - Android 4.2 or higher
-- iOS -
-- Windows Phone - Windows Phone 10

-##### Windows

-- MonoGame for Visual Studio (requires a 64bit version of Windows, VS2013, VS2015, or VS2017, and the latest DirectX Runtime)

-##### Mac OS

-- MonoGame for Mac (includes the Mac and iOS assemblies, the Pipeline Tool, and the installs the addin for Xamarin Studio if installed)
-  Stand alone installer for the MonoGame Pipeline Tool for Mac (requires Mono)

-##### Linux

-- MonoGame for Linux (includes assemblies, the Pipeline Tool, and the MonoDevelop addin)

 ## Evolution View

 This section analyses the evolution of the Monogame Framework.
 The evolution perspective focuses on identifying the ability to be flexible in the face of inevitable change.
 As discussed by Rozanski and Woods, a flexible system should be able to deal with all possible types of changes that it may experience during its lifetime.
 Therefore, the changes throughout the lifetime of the project are analyses, and the mechanisms in place to provide flexibility are discussed.